Nick Fortes Player Props: Marlins vs. Nationals

 Nick Fortes At The Plate

-- Fortes has two doubles, four home runs and nine walks while batting .232.
+- Fortes is batting .234 with two doubles, four home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.